-Commissioner Vana was born in Rochester, Pennsylvania.
-She attended Indiana University of Pennsylvania and received a BA in psychology.
-She is married and has two children and a granddaughter.
-Shelley has been a teacher in Palm Beach County for 20 years, teaching at the Dreyfoos School of the Arts, Jupiter High School and serving as a resource teacher for the County.
-As President and CEO of the Palm Beach County CTA, Shelley has served on the School District Audit Committee, Education Commission, Education Foundation and the Charter School District Advisory Board.
+Commissioner Shelley Vana was born in Rochester, Pennsylvania.
+She attended Indiana University of Pennsylvania and received a BA in Psychology.
+She is married and has two children and two granddaughters.
+Shelley worked for the Palm Beach County School District for 20 years, teaching at the Dreyfoos School of the Arts, Jupiter High School and serving as a district wide science resource coordinator for Palm Beach County.
+As President and CEO of the Palm Beach County CTA, Shelley served six years on the School District Audit Committee, Education Commission, Education Foundation and the Charter School District Advisory Board.

-Commissioner Vana has been involved with Public Television and Radio for the past ten years as on-air talent.
+Commissioner Vana has also been involved with Public Television and Radio on-air talent.
 She hosted AIDS 101, the first weekly public affairs TV show addressing the AIDS epidemic.
 She also hosted and produced First Issue, a weekly public affairs radio program.

 During her years of service, Commissioner Vana has received many awards from organizations such as: